josephgeesen/cribl_take_home/DESIGN.md

 parameters - filename* : string representing the name of a file
-             entries : number of entries to retrieve, defaults to 50 filter : a string to filter entries by regex : a regex to filter entries by description - retrieves a number of entries from the start/end of the log file.
+             entries : number of entries to retrieve, defaults to 50 filter : a string to filter entries by description - retrieves a number of entries from the start/end of the log file.
 If a filter or regex is provided, it will instead return the first n(where n is the entries parameter) entries that match the filter/regex